I worked as part of a cross-functional team, including:

 The existing website booking flow asked for multiple details upfront (postcode, dates, times, car type), creating friction and visual clutter.

-Key design decision:
+Key design decision

 I split this process into multiple, focused screens, which: